-The following amendments are proposed and provided in Attachment B.
+The following amendments are proposed and provided as ordinance Exhibit A.

 Albany Comprehensive Plan Map: Change highlighted area from Village Center (effective July 1, 2023) to General Commercial.

 Albany Zoning Map: Change the zoning in the highlighted area from Mixed Use Commercial (effective July 1, 2023) to Community Commercial.